 This is why understanding SR-22 insurance in Texas is important.

+SR-22 is a Financial Responsibility Insurance Certificate.
+This is required under Chapter 601 of the Texas Transportation Code to prove that you have liability insurance.
 Many people know that Texas is a fault state when it comes to car insurance.
 If you didn’t know this, you can read our blog about fault insurance.
 To summarize, fault insurance means that drivers who cause an accident must have minimum insurance coverages that the not-at-fault parties can use to recover their losses.

 Part of Texas’ insurance requirements is having an SR-22 certificate, especially if a person has certain traffic violations—such as a DUI—on their record.